5T33Z0/Clover-Crate/Devices/README.md

 ![DeviceProperties](https://user-images.githubusercontent.com/76865553/160037727-7a3f81e8-b801-432e-898d-90d2ad61ffd6.png)

 On the left, you can add entries as PCI paths (as `<dict>`).
-On the right, you can add propertie keys for said devices (as `<Data>`, `<String>` or `<Number>`) which will then be applied to them on boot.
+On the right, you can add properties for said devices (as `<Data>`, `<String>` or `<Number>`) which will then be applied to them on boot.
 On the bottom, there's also a handy dropdown menu with a list of common PCI Devices to choose from, so you don't have to jump through hoops to find out the PCI path of your iGPU for example.

 ### Properties (HEX)
 ![Properties_Hex](https://user-images.githubusercontent.com/76865553/136596456-88ad496b-8a38-44e9-b4ed-7f2c50573303.png)